bellis14/Senior_Project/ios/README.md

     * chmod -R go-w "$(brew --prefix)/share/zsh"
   * brew install cocoapods
 * Use cocoapods to import the dependencies in the Podfile
+  * Clone the senior project repository into your workspace
-  * Change into the ios directory.
+  * Change into the ios directory of the repository.
   * run the command: pod install
 * Setting up your iphone device
   * Do not use the iOS simulators if you are using M1 chip mac computers.
 Feel free to try it.
 If it works great!